eonist/eonist.github.io/_posts/_temp/life/githuborg/paragraphs/project_managment.md

 In this day and age where products are getting ever more complex to the extent that they are almost living entities of their own.

+If your going to run a software company, you better be prepared to run it on the premise of the developers that are building it and the platform where it’s being built.
+Managers love google suite, but developers don’t, and ingarantuee that developers has less down time to spare than managers and support staff.
+Developers usually operate at 100% cognition where as managers often has a lot of down time between meetings and organisational work.
+And don’t have time to waste on fragile and haphazard  “collaboration”  platform that is in flavour this week.